MothCocoon/SequenceBlender/README.md

-Mood Blender component is used for easy blending between "mood states" of the world during game.
-Setting of day-night cycle or weather state are examples of such "mood state".
+Mood Blender component is used for easy blending between "mood states" of the world during the game.
+Setting of a day-night cycle or weather state are examples of such a "mood state".

-Sequencer is used as WYSIWYG editor for these states.
+Sequencer is used as a WYSIWYG editor for these states.
 Every world state is represented as a single keyframe.

 Problem to solve: what if we need to jump between non-consecutive keyframes?
 We can't simply play the sequence.
 Player would see transitions through many states.